 One has to download the Lego Boost App to interact with the Lego models they create.
 It has building instructions for five models, and has an icon-based drag-and-drop coding interface, like that of MIT Media Lab?s Scratch.

 The Boost?s colour scheme of white, orange and blue is also the same as that of Scratch.
 The app is used to code Lego robots and models to bring them to life.
 It is fairly easy to use and is quite intuitive.

-Lego has other programming-based kits like Mindstorms (10+ years) and WeDo (7+ years), but Lego Boost kit’s models are interactive and more for play than education.
-It can also be used with one’s earlier Lego kits and bricks to create wonderful projects.
+Lego has other programming-based kits like Mindstorms (10+ years) and WeDo (7+ years), but Lego Boost kit?s models are interactive and more for play than education.
+This robot for kids can also be used with one?s earlier Lego kits and bricks to create wonderful projects.
 Robotics for children is getting more fun and exciting with tools like this.

 One can choose any of the five given models from the list, follow the step-by step-instruction to build the model, and then use the Lego Boost App to code and bring the model to life.
 Children can undertake 60+ activities that hone their coding aptitude and teach them various modules of programming while having fun.

 The five models that can be built with Lego Boost Creative Toolbox are:

 - Vernie, the robot: This charming robot stand over 10 inches tall, and has a few pre-programmed features like greeting you when you shake his hand, which basically triggers the tilt sensor that leads to the action.
 It?s as cute as Anki?s Cozmo robot.
 There are many other things you can make this little guy do like calling you the fairest of all or telling your sister that she is a freak (do that at your own risk :).
 You can even aim it towards a target and shoot the shooter mounted on its shoulder by rotating its head.
 There are various other activities one can perform with it.